Chapter 5. Accessing the IdM Web UI in a web browser

 5.1.
 What is the IdM Web UI

-The IdM (Identity Management) Web UI is a web application for IdM administration, a graphical alternative to the IdM command line tools.
+The IdM (Identity Management) Web UI is a web application for IdM administration.
+You can access the IdM Web UI as:

 - IdM users: A limited set of operations depending on permissions granted to the user in the IdM server.
 Basically, active IdM users can log in to the IdM server and configure their own account.
 They cannot change settings of other users or the IdM server settings.